1,523 total views, 2 views today

 When a teen suffers from an eating disorder they either start consuming an excessive amount of food or they start starving themselves.
 In both the conditions, they fear weight gain and that’s the reason when they consume heavy meals, they try to vomit everything that they have eaten to maintain a low weight.

 If your teenage child is suffering from anorexia nervosa (a mental health condition wherein people stop eating certain foods, because they believe that these foods help in increasing their weight) you must educate them about the harmful consequences of their behaviour.
 Until and unless your children get to know that they have an illness they will never work towards its recovery.
-One of the best ways to educate your child and treat their condition is to take them to an eating disorder rehab centres like Charter Harley Street and Priory Group, and let them talk to experienced therapists.

 Similarly, teens struggling with bulimia nervosa also fear weight gain, but they do not starve themselves.
 They consume an excessive amount of food in short time, and that is followed by purging.
 Since they eat an excessive amount of food in short intervals, they then try to get rid of it by purging – which is nothing but self-induced vomiting.